Author: Ernie Vallery

 Bathers on the banks of the Jordan

 A nearer view reveals a valley between the two mountains into which many springs flow.
-These irrigate lush vineyards, orchards, and groves yielding abundant grapes, figs and olives.
+These irrigate lush vineyards, orchards, and groves yielding abundant grapes, figs, and olives.
 But higher up near Mt.
 Ebal’s summit, rocky outcrops, “ubiquitous thistles and prickly shrubs” abound.2

 • History Preview: